1kuzus/iiiLabCrawler/README.md

 url="https://www.youtube.com/watch?v=..."
 res=get_resource(url=url,SITE=YOUTUBE)
 ```
-When using, set `url` to the resource link you want to parse, and set `SITE` to the constant for the corresponding website, which can be imported directly `from iiilab.py`.
+Set `url` to the resource link, and set `SITE` to the constant for the corresponding site, which can be imported directly from `iiilab.py`.

 If the network request fails or decoding the response data fails, `get_resource` will return `None` and print an error message.
 Otherwise, it returns the decoded JSON of the response data.